Mithers/Mithers.github.io/README.md

-# This site is general used for teaching/demoing and is in a constant state of change
+# This site is generally used for teaching/demoing and is in a constant state of change